 What do I need to bathe a bearded dragon?

 You will need something to bath your beardie in – this can be anything from a large bowl or container, sink or bath.
 It just has to be water tight and big enough.

 It is recommend that what you bathe your beardie in is only used for that purpose.
 However this is not always possible especially if your using the sink or bath.
 As long as whatever vessel you choose to use it is cleaned before and after use with reptile safe products.

 It’s very important to get the temperature of the water right when bathing your bearded dragon.
 You’ll need a thermometer to keep a track of it, though a standard cheap version will do.

-The water level should be no higher than the bearded dragon’s shoulders.
-This will allow them to keep their head above water.
+The water level should be no higher than the beardies shoulders this will allow them to keep their head above water.
 1 -2 inches of water is enough but much will depending on their size.
-See video below if still unsure of where the water level should be.
+See the video below if you’re still unsure of where the water level should be.

 How Long Should a Bearded Dragon Bathe?

 A lot will depend on the beardie and how often he gets bathed.
 Aim to bathe for around 20 minutes but anywhere between 10 and 30 minutes will be beneficial.

 Keep a check of the water temperature it can drop quickly, top up with more warm water as necessary.
 If you do top up be mindful of the water level.